ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

     usage.
 All regulatory mechanisms in the protocol should be designed to directly regulate the harm and not attempt to oppose specific undesirable applications.
-A programmer can even run an infinite loop script on top of Ethereum for as long as they are willing to keep paying the per-computational-step transaction fee.
+A programmer can even run an infinite loop script on top of Cloiinkcoin for as long as they are willing to keep paying the per-computational-step transaction fee.

-### Ethereum Accounts {#ethereum-accounts}
+### Cloiinkcoin Accounts {#cloiinkcoin-accounts}

-In Ethereum, the state is made up of objects called "accounts", with each account having a 20-byte address and state transitions being direct transfers of value and information between accounts.
-An Ethereum account contains four fields:
+In Cloiinkcoin, the state is made up of objects called "accounts", with each account having a 20-byte address and state transitions being direct transfers of value and information between accounts.
+An Cloiinkcoin account contains four fields:

 - The **nonce**, a counter used to make sure each transaction can only be processed once
-- The account's current **ether balance**
+- The account's current **Cloiink balance**
 - The account's **contract code**, if present
 - The account's **storage** (empty by default)

-"Ether" is the main internal crypto-fuel of Ethereum, and is used to pay transaction fees.
+"Ether" is the main internal crypto-fuel of Cloiinkcoin, and is used to pay transaction fees.
 In general, there are two types of accounts:
 **externally owned accounts**, controlled by private keys, and **contract accounts**, controlled by their contract code.
 An externally